hall/kubenix/docs/content/examples/testing/_index.md

-Testing is still very much in flux but here's a rough example.
+Testing is still very much in flux (contributions welcome!) but here's a rough example.

 {{< source "default.nix" >}}

-Where we've defined a might look like:
+Where we've defined a test that might look like:

 {{< source "test.nix" >}}